 Persona 5 is a massive narrative behemoth with an ample collection of twists and turns – the greatest of which is easily missed by the majority of players, I reckon.
 So, without further ado, let’s talk about the elephant in The Velvet Room.

-**SPOILERS BEGIN AFTER THIS PICTURE OF THE VELVET ROOM**
+SPOILERS AFTER THIS PIC OF THE VELVET ROOM

 In order to appreciate this reveal to its full extend, we must first look back on the history of the entire Persona series.
 While the series reinvents itself for all of its installments with a new cast of characters and setting (much like the Final Fantasies), the one constant since the very beginning has been The Velvet Room and one of its inhabitants, Igor.